 If you want to up the effectiveness of the sitz bath during your postpartum time, a simple blend of salts and herbs can be added to the water for a lot of extra healing ooomph.
 A sitz bath salt and herbal blend like this one with tons of soothing botanicals can be really fabulous.

 Another great alternative is to sit in a bathtub with just 3 or 4 inches of water as a simple way to do a sitz bath without buying an extra item.
 For a super tutorial on this method, check out what Carly at Mommy on Purpose wrote about sitz baths in the bathtub.

-When it comes down to it, a fairly recent study has shown that a shower or water spray provides some of the benefits of a sitz bath.
-Plus there is really nothing wrong with a full-on, regular bath, if you’re so inclined, but read about these different cautions regarding postpartum bathing and check with your care provider.
+When it comes down to it, a fairly recent study has shown that a shower or gentle water spray provides some of the benefits of a sitz bath.
+Plus there is really nothing wrong with a full-on, regular bath, if you’re so inclined.
+But do read about these different cautions regarding postpartum bathing and check with your care provider.

 My favorite super-healing postpartum sitz bath alternatives